Fostering the brightest young minds in Canada to lead change around the world.

 What is a Junior Fellow?

-As a Junior Fellow, you will operate at the intersection of poverty, transformation, innovation and education, to spark systemic change in Canada and Africa.
+The Fellowship allows each student to operate at the intersection of poverty, transformation, innovation and education, to spark systemic change in Canada and Africa.
 You will gain a detailed understanding of the realities of these environments and learn how to positively affect each one.
 Your work will be tied to our larger organizational strategy, and your experience, input and effort will influence the strategy’s development.

 “Working in Malawi as a Junior Fellow after my first year in university turned my world upside down.
 My naive idea of what development meant changed to something more complex, more difficult, more confusing… I can’t think of any experience that has had a bigger impact on my life’s direction in the past decade.”